Chillwave/DB2194PH-selfPropelled-rearDriveWheel/README.md

 ## Print settings

-PETG.
+ASA, PETG or similar strength material.
 Print exactly as the STL sits, flat face on the bed. **No supports.** 4 to 6 walls, 40 percent infill.
-PLA will not survive Florida heat plus gear load.
-The design was machine audited: every downward face above the bed is under 45 degrees and nothing intrudes into the ring the pinion sweeps.
+PLA will not survive outdoor heat plus gear load.

 ## Install